 The project is not at 30 percent design yet but is anticipated to be prior to the 2022 Bond.
-The planned 2022 Bond funding is a placeholder estimate representing the 20 percent required local match and will be updated following completion of 30 percent design.
+The planned 2022 Bond funding is a placeholder estimate representing the city's portion of the total project cost and will be updated following completion of 30 percent design.